Skip to main content

 • The selected Intent metric

-• The Intent metric performance change vs the holdback group
+• The Intent metric performance change vs the holdback (when looking at the breakdown)

 • Total conversions